harrymt/kvs_server/README.md

 ### Error handling

 An invalid command, overlong line or broken connection from a client must not crash your server.
-Proper error handling on the socket and connection is therefore essential and you cannot `abort()` or exit the program if something goes wrong that is the client’s fault.
+Proper error handling on the socket and connection is therefore essential and you cannot `abort()` or exit the program if something goes wrong that is the clients fault.

 You must also remember to free resources properly when a client connection closes.

+## Debug

+Debug mode can be enabled, by uncommeting the `DEBUG` definition on line `14` in `debug.h`.

+(*debug.h*)[source/debug.h]
+`Line 14: `` // #define DEBUG 1`

+This allows lots more messages to be printed to the server.